American Red Cross to host local blood drives to stem shortage

+“Appointments are definitely encouraged,” Megan Nantel, account representative for donor recruitment, said Sunday, “but if we have an open slot at the time a prospective donor walks in, we can accept a walk-in.”

-The organization says the nation continues to face a "severe blood shortage" as the number of trauma cases, organ transplants and elective surgeries rise.
+The Red Cross says the nation continues to face a “severe blood shortage” as the number of trauma cases, organ transplants and elective surgeries rises with people resuming pre-pandemic activities.

-"There is an emergency need for donors to give now to ensure blood is on hospital shelves when patients need it," the release says.
+“There is an emergency need for donors to give now to ensure blood is on hospital shelves when patients need it,” Mary Brant, spokeswoman for the Northern New England Region of the American Red Cross, said in a July 27 email.

+The Red Cross said it has been distributing about 12 percent more blood to hospitals throughout the country compared to this time last year and needs to collect more than 1,000 blood donations each day nationwide to meet the current demand.

+Donors of all blood types are needed, especially type O, which the Red Cross says now stands at just a one-day supply.

 About 3 percent of eligible people in the United States donate blood annually, according to the Red Cross.
 Individuals who are between 17 and 75 years old, weigh at least 110 pounds and are in good health are generally eligible to donate blood.